 #1: Avoiding Family Time

 If you notice a man who was the center of family time is now withdrawing, this may be depression.
-While you may initially think it is rude or that the person is selfish, it could, in fact, be that depression is keeping him from wanting to be a part of activities with the family he would typically enjoy.
+While you may initially think it is rude or that the person is selfish, it could be that depression is keeping him from wanting to be a part of activities with the family he would typically enjoy.
 It may seem easier to withdraw than to attempt to put on a happy face and act “normal.”

 #2: Working Too Much